 Take AI powered computer vision for instance.
 It helps self-driving cars to identify and avoid obstacles, just like our trusty eyeballs.
 And your favorite voice assistant (Siri or Alexa) also understands your words and responds using artificial intelligence.

-So while there are a ton of different types of AI, the most essential point is that the term Artificial Intelligence refers to many types of technologies.
-And most of them can and will impact your career in sales as well as the performance in unprecedented ways.
+So while there are a ton of different types of AI, the most essential point is that the term Artificial Intelligence refers to the use of machines to automate activities otherwise performed by humans.
+Sales AI can and will impact your career in sales, but always in a good way.

 AI in Sales